 An eligible paper is one that includes original research data, theory, or synthesis; is a fundamental contribution to basic knowledge or is a technical achievement of far-reaching consequence; and is a first-time publication of the author’s own work.
 Reference to pertinent earlier work by the author may be included to give perspective.

 Throughout the year, readers of Science are invited to nominate papers appearing in the Research Articles or Reports sections.
-Nominations must be typed, and the following information provided:
+Nominations must be submitted in our online form by June 30.